Javier Viver

-Javier Viver (born in Madrid in 1971) is a sculptor, photographer, designer and editor of photobooks.
+Javier Viver (born 1971 in Madrid) is a sculptor, photographer, designer and editor of photobooks.
 His work proposes a debate between the iconography and the inconoclasty as means of the invisible apparition.

 In 2015 publishes, with the editorial RM, the photobook Révélations about the iconography of Salpêtrière (Paris, 1875-1918).
 This book was favourably reviewed and various prizes like the first prize for The Best Book of Art 2015 awarded by the Spanish Ministry of Culture, Education and Sport and the prize Ars Libris Barcelona (International Fair of Contemporary Edition).
 In 2016 it is nominated for the Best Photobook in the Fotobookfestival of Kassel and is selected for the Prize PhotoEspaña for The Best Book of Photography 2016.